Chitrangda Singh Says Balance Is The Key To Food Indulgence On Diwali

 The actress has said that although she plans to indulge in her favourite food during Diwali, she will make sure to get back on track quickly and burn out the excess calories acquired during the festive time.

-The actress told IANS,“Diwali is such a festive time, so indulging a little is inevitable.
+Talking about the same, the actress told IANS,“Diwali is such a festive time, so indulging a little is inevitable.
 I believe it's all about balance, enjoy the treats, but don't go overboard.
 I usually try to stick to healthier options and stay mindful of portion sizes.
-I think the key is to enjoy the celebrations but get back on track quickly and not let one day of indulgence turn into a week.”
+I think the key is to enjoy the celebrations but get back on track quickly and not let one day of indulgence turn into a week”.

-The actress further gave an update on her upcoming movie 'Housefull 5', and said that she is in the midst of a busy yet fun schedule, and is having a gala time shooting for the movie.
+The actress also gave an update on her upcoming movie 'Housefull 5', and has said that she is in the midst of a busy yet fun schedule, and is having a gala time shooting for the movie.

 Legal Disclaimer: